rabe42/spipes/Readme.md

 Another worker can be an executor, which interpred the content, if the destination node equals the current node.

+For the sake of simplicity, a forwarder may receive messages from an arbitrary number of sources, but forward it to exactly one receiver.
+For all other setups a "Tee" will be provided, which allows to distribute the messages, received for a certain topic to a collection of hosts.

 ## Data Model in an NoSQL database
 The following metadata is expected with each data package:
 ```JSON